 Your Government at Work

-The following plans have been identified by Council through careful consideration and listening to the public.
+In the interim, the following objectives have been identified by Council at their April 2018 meeting to be completed over the next few years.
 This list is not meant to be all-inclusive or to be specifically carried out in order of arrangement.

 Current Community Projects